mayfrost/guides/X.md

         Monitor   	"<MONITOR_NAME>"
         Device          "<DEVICE_NAME>"
    SubSection "Display"
-      Modes	  "<RESOLUTION_YOU_WANT>_<OPTIONAL_FRAMERATE>"
+      Modes	  "<RESOLUTION_YOU_WANT>"
    EndSubSection
 EndSection
 ```
-In _"Modes"_ the resolution you want can contain a framerate appended but needs to be exact.
+In _"Modes"_ the resolution you want can contain a framerate appended but needs to be exactly the same from the modeline.
 A full example configuration follows:
 ```
 Section "Device"
     Identifier    "Device0"